National Wellness Institute Multicultural Competency Webinar Series: An Inclusive Approach to Holistic Health and Wellness

 Presenters: Deborah Wilcox, PhD, and Eirasmin Lokpez-Cobo, MA, CPHWC, ACC

-NWI members can register for access to quiz to earn 1 continuing education credit toward CWP, CWWS or CWWPM re-certification (beginning March 21, 2018).
+NWI members who hold an NWI certification can register for access to a quiz to earn 1 continuing education credit toward their CWP, CWWS or CWWPM re-certification.

 Not a member?
-Join now to access the webinar for free!
+Join now to access all monthly NWI webinars for free!

 Multiculturalism openly recognizes the cultural needs and contributions of all the groups in a society with special emphasis on those groups known to have been neglected and or marginalized within society.
 The Multicultural Wellness Wheel (©2016 National Wellness Institute, Inc.), developed by the NWI Multicultural Competency (MCC) Wellness Committee, is a conceptual map to graphically depict the elements and intersections of multicultural competency and wellness.
 As a conceptual map, the Multicultural Wellness Wheel focuses on three pillars for optimal and lifelong well-being that will be addressed in this webinar: 1) Personal and Family, 2) Community, and 3) Worksite Wellness.